 Theoretical or Conceptual Model Articles advance the use of theory and conceptual models to improve policy and practice in student affairs assessment, evaluation, and research.
 Typically, these articles follow APA (2020; 7th ed.) guidelines (Section 1.7).

-In addition to the JSAI Style Guide, the following resources can support your writing.
+The following resources can support your writing.

 APA (2020; 7th ed.) provides guidance on multiple manuscript formats that align with one or more of our accepted manuscript types.